FernandoCutire/PolyNotion/README.md

 ## About <a name = "about"></a>

-Desarrollo Web, Ciberseguridad y Machine Learning
+Ingeniería de Software | Seguridad Informática | Machine Learning

 ## Getting Started <a name = "getting_started"></a>